Altinn/altinn-studio-docs/content/app/app-dev-course/modul5/_index.en.md

 {{% expandlarge id="authorization" header="Adding authorization rules for confirmation step" %}}

-Your application's Policy file is adapted to standard process flow.
+Your application's Policy file is adapted to a standard process flow.
 Update the policy file so that it's authorization rules cover the new process step.

 ### Requirements from the muncipality